shinka-rpc/shinka-js/packages/core/README.md

 # Usage

 There are 2 scenarios: `server` and `client` usage.
-The only difference is `server` accepts N `client`s.
+The only difference is `server` handles N `client`s.
 There are some strange cases: dedicated [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) or [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/iframe).
 Who is a server and client if each of them are alone?
 Simple answer -- both of